NHBakli/Chat-TCP/README.md

 <hr>

-The script it's simple TCP Chat in local host.
+The script it's simple TCP Chat in python and in local host.

 <hr>